 A continuing keystone project that will be finalised in the 2023 - 2024 Budget is the Sports Precinct Upgrade, which will provide four multipurpose sports (including netball) courts and two new gender-diverse changerooms.
-One of the changeroom facilities has been generously supplied by BHP and the contractors involved in the 2021 Olympic Dam maintenance campaign together with State and Federal Government grants.
+The changeroom facilities have been generously supported by BHP and the contractors involved in the 2021 Olympic Dam maintenance campaign together with State and Federal Government grants.
 This legacy project will see the existing changerooms, which were built in the 1980s when community attitudes and expectations were very different to those of today, replaced with modern facilities that encourage diversity in sport.